locationtech/geomesa/docs/user/convert/function_overview.rst

 You can define functions using scripting languages that support JSR-223.
 This is currently tested with JavaScript only as it is natively supported in all JREs via the Nashorn extension.
-To define a JavaScript function for use in the converter framework, either put the file in ``geomesa-convert-scripts`` on the classpath or set the system property ``geomesa.convert.scripts.path`` to be a comma-separated list of paths to load functions from.
-Then, any function you define in a file in one of those paths will be available in a convert definition with a namespace prefix.
+To define a JavaScript function for use in the converter framework, create a file with the ``.js`` extension and the function definition as the contents of the file.
 For instance, if you have defined a function such as

 .. code-block:: javascript